 - The baby’s size is too big to fit in the mother’s pelvis

 Because of the risk factors of vacuum extraction, this procedure should only be done if the baby’s heartbeat has become erratic during a long labor, or if the mother is at full dilation but is either too exhausted or has a health condition that is putting her at risk.

 Bleeding under the scalp or in the brain and stretching to the nerves in the neck from vacuum extraction can cause long-term damage to the baby, such as cerebral palsy, Erb’s palsy or kernicterus.
 For the mother, severe tears in the pelvic wall can lead to infection, incontinence and other related conditions.

 An improperly performed or unnecessary vacuum extraction endangers the lives of the mother and baby, and this can be grounds for a medical negligence suit.
-A family that is facing the tragic consequences of preventable medical errors in the Portland area can find legal assistance in getting questions answered and seeking financial restitution.
+A family that is facing the tragic consequences of preventable medical errors in the Lake Oswego area can find legal assistance in getting questions answered and seeking financial restitution.